 Done right, forms and surveys can be a conversation between you and your prospects and customers.
 They can be chatty and intimate.
 They can be the start of something substantial and lasting.

-And they can also be a cornucopia of in-depth, rich, and actionable zero-party customer data that will transform your marketing strategy, messaging and results.
+And they can also be a cornucopia of in-depth, rich, and actionable zero-party customer data that'll transform your marketing strategy, messaging, and results.

 It all comes down to the questions you ask, and how you ask them.

 At Typeform, if there’s one thing we know, it’s how to ask great questions.
 So here’s our data-backed deep dive into how to write the kind of surveys* that your customers deserve.
 In this guide, you’ll learn:

 How to write better questions—the ones that customers and prospects will be delighted to answer